harry-gibson/DHS-To-Database/README.md

 Slightly more complete usage information is in [Usage.md](/doc/Usage.md)

 Once the database is loaded, you can query it to create the custom extractions you want.
 Due to the presence of country-specific and other exceptions to the standard schemas, care is needed in construction of queries to ensure that columns referenced always mean what they ought to, and that all columns containing a particular piece of information are referenced.
 The metadata tables make this process much less arduous than it would otherwise be.
-Example queries are found in other repositories.
+Example queries are found in [this repository](https://github.com/harry-gibson/DHS-Data-Extractions).
 <br/>

 # Further information